New River Company: Construction of the New River

 Once Parliament was dissolved, Myddelton obtained permission from the City to extend the works for five more years, although the objections to the project still remained.
-On 2 May 1612, Myddelton reached an agreement with King James I, where the King (who was trying to become less financially dependent on Parliament at the time) committed to funding half of the project in return for a share of the profits, and promised his support.
-The King's support was crucial in convincing the remaining landowners to allow the New River over their property.
+On 2 May 1612, Myddelton reached an agreement with King James I, where the king (who was trying to become less financially dependent on Parliament at the time) committed to funding half of the project in return for a share of the profits, and promised his support.
+The king's support was crucial in convincing the remaining landowners to allow the New River over their property.

 By this point, Myddelton was short of money, and needed a way to raise more funds for his half of the project.
 He split his holding of the New River into 36 parts; the modern concept of a share had not yet fully formed, and the New River shares were a novel concept which could not promise a return of capital, more akin to "tenants in common" in property law.
 These shares were sold to "adventurers" (shareholders), the first of whom was Henry Neville.
 Four shares, without any liability for capital calls, were given to Colthurst for the "greate labour and endeavour by him bestowed about the said worke".

 The New River was officially opened on Michaelmas Day 1613, with a celebration at New River Head, after £18,524 16s had been spent on the project, but the New River Company's investment continued as they laid wooden pipes made of elm throughout the city to distribute the water.
-The King wrote to the City to encourage them to increase uptake of the New River water, as he was becoming anxious about the return on his investment.
+The king wrote to the City to encourage them to increase uptake of the New River water, as he was becoming anxious about the return on his investment.

 Incorporation

 The New River Company was incorporated by royal charter on 21 June 1619 with Myddelton as governor.
 However, the charter left a number of aspects unclear: it effectively granted a monopoly on water supply in London, and the City had conferred their water supply rights to Myddelton personally, which had never been transferred.
 These legal ambiguities would take many years to be resolved.

-By the time of incorporation, the company had over 1000 customers, and the water provided by the springs was becoming insufficient.
-In 1620, the company decided to divert water from the nearby River Lea into the New River, although this was not permitted by either the statutes or the company's charter, and caused complaints from bargemen and the public in the area until this arrangement was eventually approved by Parliament in 1738.
+By the time of incorporation, the company had over 1,000 customers, and the water provided by the springs was becoming insufficient.
+In 1620, the company decided to divert water from the nearby River Lea into the New River, although this was not permitted by either the statutes or the company's charter, and caused complaints from bargemen and the public in the area until this arrangement was eventually approved by Parliament in the River Lee Navigation Act 1738 (12 Geo.
+2. c.
+32).